 Set in a futuristic world where humans live in isolation and interact through surrogate robots, a cop is forced to leave his home for the first time in years in order to investigate the murders of others' surrogates.

-Lincoln Six Echo is just like everyone else - he's waiting to go to the island-the only place left in the world to actually live a life.
-Thousands of people stay at a facility waiting to go to the island.
-It all sounds like paradise but Lincoln Six Echo soon discovers that there's actually a sinister purpose going on at that facility and must escape.
-Not only that but he also realizes that he must stop the sinister plan going on at that facility.
-Written by
+Lincoln Six Echo is just like everyone else - he's waiting to go to the Island, the only place left in the world to actually live a life.
+Thousands of people stay at a facility waiting to go to the Island.
+It all sounds like paradise, but Lincoln Six Echo soon discovers that there's actually a sinister purpose going on at that facility and that he must escape - but not before stopping the sinister plan.

 180 of 247 people found this review helpful.

 Was this review helpful to you?